aplteam/Cider/README.md

       ]Tatin.InstallPackages [tatin]Cider <targetFolder>
 ```

-If it is installed into a folder that is scanned for user command scripts by Dyalog, then when a new instance of Dyalog is started `]Cider` will be available.
-For an instance that was already running when Cider was installed execute `]UReset`.
+If it is installed into a folder that is scanned for user command scripts by Dyalog, then when a new instance of Dyalog is started,`]Cider` will be available.
+For an instance that was already running when Cider was installed, execute `]UReset`.

-If it installed into a folder that is not scanned for user command scripts you need to add that folder to the `cmddir` parameter of SALT.
+If it is installed into a folder that is not scanned for user command scripts, you need to add that folder to the `cmddir` parameter of SALT.

 Example: